jojozhuang/jojozhuang.github.io/_programming/interview/java-multithreading-interview-questions.md

 java.util.concurrent.Executors provide implementation of java.util.concurrent.Executor interface to create the thread pool in java.

 ## 2. Concurrency Questions
-What is atomic operation?
+### 2.1 What is atomic operation?
 What are atomic classes in Java Concurrency API?
 Atomic operations are performed in a single unit of task without interference from other operations.
 Atomic operations are necessity in multi-threaded environment to avoid data inconsistency.

 int++ is not an atomic operation.
 So by the time one threads read it’s value and increment it by one, other thread has read the older value leading to wrong result.

 To solve this issue, we will have to make sure that increment operation on count is atomic, we can do that using Synchronization but Java 5 java.util.concurrent.atomic provides wrapper classes for int and long that can be used to achieve this atomically without usage of Synchronization.
-Go to this article to learn more about atomic concurrent classes.

-What is Lock interface in Java Concurrency API?
+### 2.2 What is Lock interface in Java Concurrency API?
 What are it’s benefits over synchronization?
 Lock interface provide more extensive locking operations than can be obtained using synchronized methods and statements.
 They allow more flexible structuring, may have quite different properties, and may support multiple associated Condition objects.
 The advantages of a lock are

-    it’s possible to make them fair
+* it’s possible to make them fair
-    it’s possible to make a thread responsive to interruption while waiting on a Lock object. it’s possible to try to acquire the lock, but return immediately or after a timeout if the lock can’t be acquired it’s possible to acquire and release locks in different scopes, and in different orders
+* it’s possible to make a thread responsive to interruption while waiting on a Lock object.
+* it’s possible to try to acquire the lock, but return immediately or after a timeout if the lock can’t be acquired

-Read more at Java Lock Example.
+* it’s possible to acquire and release locks in different scopes, and in different orders

-What is Executors Framework?
+### 2.3 What is Executors Framework?
 In Java 5, Executor framework was introduced with the java.util.concurrent.Executor interface.

 The Executor framework is a framework for standardizing invocation, scheduling, execution, and control of asynchronous tasks according to a set of execution policies.

 Creating a lot many threads with no bounds to the maximum threshold can cause application to run out of heap memory.
 So, creating a ThreadPool is a better solution as a finite number of threads can be pooled and reused.
 Executors framework facilitate process of creating Thread pools in java.
-Check out this post to learn with example code to create thread pool using Executors framework.

-What is BlockingQueue?
+### 2.4 What is BlockingQueue?
 How can we implement Producer-Consumer problem using Blocking Queue?
 java.util.concurrent.BlockingQueue is a Queue that supports operations that wait for the queue to become non-empty when retrieving and removing an element, and wait for space to become available in the queue when adding an element.

 BlockingQueue doesn’t accept null values and throw NullPointerException if you try to store null value in the queue.